-In this course, students learn a branch of biology dealing with microscopic forms of life.
-They will learn how microorganisms on humans can be both beneficial and harmful.
-Students will gain insight on different viruses and how they affect humans, the environment and the future of genetics.
+Students learn a branch of biology dealing with microscopic forms of life.
+They learn how microorganisms on humans can be both beneficial and harmful.
+Students gain insight on different viruses and how they affect humans, the environment, and the future of genetics.